May 9, 2022

 FORGIVENESS IN ADDICTION RECOVERY

-Forgiveness is an effort made to let go of resentment, anger and pain from someone who has hurt or wronged you.
-These emotions put your stress levels on high alert and that can lead to health problems such as heart attacks, autoimmune diseases and higher levels of anxiety and depression.
+Forgiveness is an effort made to let go of resentment, anger, and pain from someone who has hurt or wronged you.
+These emotions put your stress levels on high alert and that can lead to health problems such as heart attacks, autoimmune diseases, and higher levels of anxiety and depression.
 Letting go of these emotions allows a victim to feel free and move on with their addiction recovery in a more peaceful manner.

-Typically, a victim at Orange County rehab centers is also dealing with the difficult emotions of guilt and shame.
-The guilt makes you believe that you do not deserve any good in life and shame makes you want to push the wrongdoing away like it never happened.
-These negative emotions hinder the recovery process, and while it may be hard to forget what has happened in the past, forgiving yourself allows for a smoother recovery process.
+At our Orange County rehab centers, many of our clients experience dealing with the difficult emotions of guilt and shame that come with addiction.
+This guilt can make you believe that you do not deserve any good in life, and shame makes you want to push the wrongdoing away like it never happened.

 “Forgive yourself.
 The supreme act of forgiveness is when you can forgive yourself for all the wounds you’ve created in your own life.
 Forgiveness is an act of self-love.
 When you forgive yourself, self-acceptance begins and self-love grows.” — Miguel Angel Ruiz